json420/degu/doc/tutorial.rst

 `multiprocessing.Process`_ (which will be automatically terminated when the :class:`degu.misc.TempServer` instance is garbage collected).

-Now we'll need a :class:`degu.client.Client` so we can make requests to our above ``server``:
+Now we'll need a :class:`degu.client.Client` so we can make connections to our above ``server``:

 >>> from degu.client import Client
 >>> client = Client(server.address)

+A :class:`degu.client.Client` is stateless and thread-safe, and does not itself reference any socket resources.
+In order to make requests, we'll need to create a :class:`degu.client.Connection`, with with we can make one or more
+requests:

 >>> conn = client.connect()
 >>> conn.request('GET', '/')
 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

+In contrast to the client, a :class:`degu.client.Connection` is statefull and is *not* thread-safe.
+The separation between clients and connections is so that the the per-connection memory usage can be a bit lower, plus it lays the ground work for eventually making it easy to use Degu in an async fashion.

+As both the Degu client and server are built for HTTP/1.1 only, connection reuse is assumed.
+We can make another request to our ``server`` using the same
+connection:

+>>> conn.request('PUT', '/foo')
+Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

+After you're done using a connection, it's a good idea to explicitly close it, although note that a connection is also automatically closed when garbage collected.

+Close the connection like this:

+>>> conn.close()

-Notice that the client ``Repsonse`` namedtuple is the exact same tuple returned by ``example_app``.
+Notice that the :class:`degu.client.Response` namedtuple returned above is the exact same tuple returned by our ``example_app``.
 The Degu client API and the RGI application API have been designed to complement each other.
 Think of them almost like inverse functions.

 For example, here's an RGI application that implements a `reverse-proxy`_: